Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Methods

-\end{widetext} where $\langle ... \rangle$ denotes ensemble averaging, $T$ is the temperature, $k_B$ the Boltzmann constant, $\theta(x)$ denotes the Heaviside function and the z-position of the $n^\mathrm{th}$ molecule is denoted as $z^n$.
-These expressions omit the off-resonant hyperpolarizability, which can be included as shown in SI Section V, but does not contribute to the imaginary part of SFG spectra.
-Equations \eqref{eq:fdt_s2dijk} and \eqref{eq:fdt_s2qijk} follow from time-dependent perturbation theory using the perturbation Hamiltonian ${H_{\mathrm{int}}(t)=- P_i F^\mathrm{IR}_i(t)}$, where $P_i$ is the total system's dipole moment.
-Hirano and Morita \cite{hiranoBoundaryEffectsQuadrupole2022} suggest the perturbation expansion using the modified perturbation Hamiltonian ${H_{\mathrm{int}}^{+}(t)=- P^+_i F^\mathrm{IR}_i(t)}$, where $P^+_i(t)$ is the dipole moment of the upper half of the simulation box.
-It is demonstrated in SI Section V F that this introduces a spurious contribution from the interface between the two halves.
-We note that while we treat electric dipole and electric quadrupole contributions in a precise manner, we approximate magnetic dipole contributions by considering only the leading order term of an expansion, as outlined in SI Section V E. Furthermore, we only consider electrostatic coupling between the molecular multipoles, meaning we neglect the weak coupling between the nonlinear magnetic dipoles and the dielectric material.
-We do not compute the position-resolved profile of magnetic dipole contributions but only the overall contribution to the SFG signal, which can be extracted from a simulation of a bulk system, according to a fluctuation-dissipation relation presented in SI Section V E. Hence, we omit magnetic dipole contributions, whenever we present the response profiles $\tilde{s}^{(2)}_{ijk}(z)$, but consider them when we present the total spectra $\tilde{S}^{(2)}_{ijk}$.
-In contrast to the electric dipole and electric quadrupole contributions, the magnetic dipole contribution does depend on ${\omega^\mathrm{VIS}}$, set to $\SI{2730}{THz}$, which is the center frequency of the VIS-field employed in the measurement of the bending contribution \cite{fellows2025importancelayerdependentmoleculartwisting}.
-The VIS frequency in the other experiments \cite{chiangDielectricFunctionProfile2022,yuFresnelFactorCorrection2023} is quite similar .
+\end{widetext} where $\langle ... \rangle$ denotes classical ensemble averaging, $T$ is the temperature, $k_B$ is the Boltzmann constant, $\Theta(x)$ is the Heaviside function, $\delta(x)$ is the Dirac delta distribution, and $z^n$ is the z-position of the $n^\mathrm{th}$ molecule.
+These expressions omit the off-resonant hyperpolarizability, which can be included as shown in SI Section V, but does not contribute to the imaginary part of SFG spectra. \\ \\ Equations \eqref{eq:fdt_s2dijk} and \eqref{eq:fdt_s2qijk} follow from time-dependent perturbation theory using the perturbation Hamiltonian ${H_{\mathrm{int}}(t)=- P_i F^\mathrm{IR}_i(t)}$, where $P_i$ is the total system's dipole moment.
+Hirano and Morita \cite{hiranoBoundaryEffectsQuadrupole2022b} suggest the perturbation expansion using the modified perturbation Hamiltonian ${H_{\mathrm{int}}^{+}(t)=- P^+_i F^\mathrm{IR}_i(t)}$, where $P^+_i(t)$ is the dipole moment of the upper half of the simulation box.
+It is demonstrated in SI Section V D that this introduces a spurious contribution from the interface between the two halves. \\ \\ It is shown in SI Section~XII that Equations \eqref{eq:fdt_s2dijk} and \eqref{eq:fdt_s2qijk} provide a leading-order harmonic approximation of the quantum mechanical SFG response profile and that no quantum-correction factor needs to be applied.
+The harmonic quantum-correction factor $Q_\mathrm{HA} = \frac{\hbar \omega \beta}{1 - e^{-\hbar \omega \beta}}$, which appears in the literature \cite{ramirezQuantumCorrectionsClassical2004a,auerVibrationalSumfrequencySpectroscopy2008a,tangMolecularStructureModeling2020}, relates quantum and classical time-correlation functions~\cite{ramirezQuantumCorrectionsClassical2004a}, but does not relate classical and quantum response functions. \\ \\ We note that while we treat electric dipole and electric quadrupole contributions in a precise manner, we approximate magnetic dipole contributions by considering only the leading order term of an expansion in terms of electric multipole moments, as outlined in SI Section V C. We do not compute the position-resolved profile of magnetic dipole contributions, but only the overall contribution to the SFG signal, which can be extracted from a simulation of a bulk system, according to a fluctuation-dissipation relation presented in SI Section V C. Hence, we omit magnetic dipole contributions, whenever we present the response profiles $\tilde{s}^{(2)}_{ijk}(z)$, but consider them when we present the total spectra $\tilde{S}^{(2)}_{ijk}$.
+In contrast to the electric dipole and electric quadrupole contributions, the magnetic dipole contribution does depend on ${\omega^\mathrm{VIS}}$, set to $\SI{2730}{THz}$, which is the center frequency of the VIS-field employed in the experimental measurement of the bending band \cite{fellowsImportanceLayerDependentMolecular2025b} we compare with.
+The VIS frequency in the experimental reference SFG spectra of the stretching band \cite{chiangDielectricFunctionProfile2022a,yuFresnelFactorCorrection2023} is quite similar.